efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 This is a blog post for our paper [*Screenplay Summarization Using Latent Narrative Structure*](https://arxiv.org/pdf/2004.12727.pdf) accepted at ACL 2020.

+You can use the [*CSI dataset*](https://github.com/EdinburghNLP/csi-corpus) to summarize episodes from screenplays and produce video summaries.
+You can find the code and

 ## Screenplay summarization as scene selection

 Given a screenplay, which is naturally segmented into $N$ scenes $s$, the objective is to select an optimal subsequence of $M$ scenes that presents the main story -storyline- from beginning to end while omitting all unnecessary details and decreasing drastically the video length.